JacquesGariepy/reverse-engineering/README.md

 ## How It Works

-ReverseEngineer uses the `aider` library to interact with different language models.
+reverse-engineering uses the `aider` library to interact with different language models.
 It loads the configuration from a YAML file and environment variables, initializes the appropriate models, and uses a command-line interface (CLI) based on `typer` to expose its functionalities.

 The typical workflow is as follows:
 1. The user initializes the tool with a configuration.